thomastrringel/SkyObjectCalculator/README.md

 # SkyObjectCalculator
-SkyObject Python Program using Astropy.
-It generates a window using PyQT5 to select location &amp; skyobject.
+SkyObject Python Program using Astropy.<br />
+It generates a window using PyQT5 to select location of the skyobject.
 It will calculate RA, DEC, ALT, AZ of the Sky Object.

-Build with:
+Build with:<br />
-Python       3.9.12
+Python       3.9.12<br />
-PyQt5        5.15.10
+PyQt5        5.15.10<br />
-pytz         2024.1
+pytz         2024.1<br />
-astropy      6.0.0
+astropy      6.0.0<br />

 Start myAstropy.py and install necessary libraries. myAstropy will load the UI itself.